Niue

 Usage of GSP Preferences

-Only a small fraction, about 8%, of Niue's exports to the European market are eligible for reduced tariffs granted under the Standard GSP.
-Between 2017 and 2020 there were no imports from Niue which made use of the preferential market access.
+In 2022, less than 1%, of Niue's exports to the European market are eligible for reduced tariffs granted under the Standard GSP.
+Between 2017 and 2022 there were no imports from Niue which made use of the preferential market access.

 Trade with the EU